padobrik/padobrik/README.md

 My name is Fedor, I am a programming enthusiast.

-I am an MSc in Biomedical Computing and am currently working as an ML Engineer at GrainFox.
+MSc in Biomedical Computing, and currently working as an ML Engineer at GrainFox.
 The vast part of my free time is dedicated to ML research, specifically in the areas of Computer Vision (CV) and Natural Language Processing (NLP).

 I hope you enjoy exploring my GitHub profile.
 Welcome!